The government wants you to own an electric vehicle — but who can even afford them? | CBC News

 Godfrey agrees.
 He predicts manufacturers will realize that price points will need to come down.

-"We want to be able to sell those vehicles and so we'll find ways to distribute those vehicles to consumers," he said.
+"We want to be able to sell those vehicles and so we'll find ways to distribute those vehicles to consumers," he says.

 "I just hope it's not on these long-term finance contracts that extend out into, instead of, you know, seven or eight years, longer terms than that.
 I hope we don't turn into a mortgage company on finance contracts with battery electric vehicles."